 Access to non-predatory lending establishments

 Minimum wage standards

 An equal set of opportunities to succeed economically does not present itself to all people, nor do all people face the same barriers to economic success.

 Disparities in opportunities and barriers to economic success, along with the resulting disparities in outcomes are explored throughout the indicators of the Economic Opportunity theme.

-The lack of women and people of color, especially African Americans, in executive level positions in Tulsa is indicative of a persistent imbalance in the distribution of power and wealth in our community.
+In spite of improvement for women, the overall disparity in business ownership for women and people of color, especially African Americans, in Tulsa is indicative of a persistent imbalance in the distribution of power and wealth in our community.

 The preponderance of payday lending establishments and the lack of banks and credit unions in North Tulsa exacerbate barriers to financial stability due to high interest rate loans and limited opportunity for wealth accumulation.
 The national average payday loan annual percentage rate is nearly 400% – many times higher than the average credit card interest rate.
 Payday loan customers end up paying exorbitant amounts in fees and finance charges – money that could instead be saved and drawing interest.

 With a score of 41.67, the Employment topic addresses disparity in unemployment, distribution of jobs, and participation in high wage occupations.

 Availability of jobs in close proximity to home is of key importance to individuals who don’t own a reliable vehicle and don’t have convenient access to public transportation.
 Recent and continuing strategic expansions of bus lines across the city including expanding services in North Tulsa, an area that has fewer jobs, should remove some of the barriers residents face in finding employment.